Frequently Asked Questions

 The Edinburgh Living Landscape’s portfolio of projects will create, restore and connect green areas of the city, and influence the design of green buildings and infrastructure.

-It also helps to deliver on the Million Tree City Initiative which is in partnership with the City of Edinburgh Council and the Woodland Trust with an aim of having 1 million trees in the city by 2030.
+Tree Time also helps to deliver the Million Tree City Initiative which is in partnership with the City of Edinburgh Council and the Woodland Trust.
+It aims to have 1 million trees in the city by 2030.

 Why have we lost so many trees?

-Trees have been felled for a number of reasons: perhaps they were unsafe or new developments have meant they had to be removed.
+Trees have been felled for a number of reasons: perhaps they were unsafe, diseased, or new developments meant they had to be removed.
 Unfortunately many have not been replaced, mainly due to budgetary constraints placed on the council.

-I pay my council tax/business rates, surely the Council should be paying to plant and look after the trees in the city?
+I pay my council tax/business rates, surely the Council should pay to plant and look after trees?

 The local council do fund all the current work in parks and streets.
 Unfortunately though the council has a lot of demands on its resources, and because trees are not regarded by many as an urgent issue, other areas of work such as schools and waste management are prioritised.